-14. 7.
+11. 7.
 1. Use the Public IPv6 Tunnel Service-6to4

 The 6to4 tunnel is a kind of public service.
-If there are any 6to4 servers on your network, you can use this mechanism to access IPv6 service.
+If there is any 6to4 server in your network, you can use this mechanism to access IPv6 service.
 If your ISP provides you with an IPv4-only connection but you want to visit IPv6 websites, you can try to set up a 6to4 tunnel.